-Secondly, remember this is an anxiety disorder and negative reinforcement (yelling, startling them with a noise or any other punishment) will likely make your pet more anxious and thus symptoms may become worse.
+Secondly, remember this is an anxiety disorder and negative reinforcement (yelling, startling them with noise or any other punishment) will likely make your pet more anxious and thus symptoms may become worse.
 Positive reinforcement works best.
-Reward the behaviour you want, relaxation, with treats and affection and ignore the behaviour you do not want, anxiety.
+Reward the behavior you want, relaxation, with treats and affection and ignore the behavior you do not want, anxiety.
 I know that is sometimes very difficult to do!

 The next most important thing, do not make a big deal when you leave or come home.
 The family should ignore the animal for 20 minutes before and 20 minutes after you leave.
 Do not make a big production by hugging and cooing as this a lot of time makes it worse.
 If you make a big deal, your pet senses your departure/ arrival as a big deal and they react appropriately.

 Make sure that your pet is exercised vigorously at least twice a day and teach him/her as many commands as possible, sit, stay, lay down, etc. Involvement with an obedience class will help greatly.
 This helps teach anxious dogs to relax and gives them confidence.

 Help desensitize your pet to your routine before you leave the house.
 Dogs know what you are doing long before you do it and the anticipation that you are going to leave gets them ramped up and more anxious.
 Figure out your routine, i.e. putting on your shoes, picking up your purse, getting your keys.
 If you can determine the subtle clues you give your pet, you can desensitize them to these clues by repeating them frequently but not leaving and rewarding them when they relax.